Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

-Building on this assumption, the early algorithms in blind HU include pure-pixel index (PPI) in 1995~\cite{boardman1995mapping}, N-FINDR in 1999~\cite{winter1999n}, and vertex component analysis (VCA) in 2005~\cite{nascimento2005vertex}.
+The early algorithms building on this assumption emerged in the blind HU community.
+They include {pixel purity index} (PPI)~\cite{boardman1995mapping}, N-FINDR~\cite{winter1999n}, and vertex component analysis (VCA)~\cite{nascimento2005vertex}.
 Most of these algorithms were developed based on convex geometry concepts.
 These early works however did not analyze noise robustness, and in fact they are not guaranteed to recover the endmembers in the presence of noise.

-In analytical chemistry, Problem~\ref{prob:main} is closely related to the problem of self-modeling curve resolution~\cite{jiang2004principles}.
-As in blind HU, several algorithms were developed based on geometry concepts; in particular the successive projection algorithm (SPA)~\cite{Araujo01}.
+In analytical chemistry, Problem~\ref{prob:main} is closely related to the problem of self-modeling curve resolution~\citep{jiang2004principles}.
+As in blind HU, several algorithms were developed based on geometry concepts; in particular the successive projection algorithm (SPA)~\citep{Araujo01}.

-More recently, and motivated by applications in machine learning (in particular, topic modeling where pure data points are referred to as anchor words), Arora et al.~\cite{AGKM11} introduced the first provably robust near-separable NMF algorithms.
+More recently, and motivated by applications in machine learning (in particular, topic modeling where pure data points are referred to as anchor words), \cite{AGKM11} introduced the first provably robust separable NMF algorithms.
 Their robustness is deterministic: under some conditions, their algorithm is guaranteed to recover an approximation of the vertices.
 Arora et al.\ were not aware of the algorithms developed within the blind HU literature.
-Many provably robust algorithms have followed this seminal paper, including algorithms that use linear programming~\cite{recht2012factoring, gillis2013robustness, gillis2014robust}, a generalization of SPA~\cite{gillis2013fast}, fast anchor words~\cite{arora2013practical}, and the successive nonnegative projection algorithm (SNPA)~\cite{gillis2014successive}.
-These deterministically robust algorithms guarantee that, in the presence of noise, the endmembers are recovered, up to some error bounds that depend on the noise level and the conditioning of $W$; see Section~\ref{sec:spa} for such a result for SPA.
+Many provably robust algorithms have followed this seminal paper, including algorithms that use linear programming~\citep{recht2012factoring, gillis2013robustness, gillis2014robust}, a generalization of SPA~\citep{gillis2013fast}, fast anchor words~\citep{arora2013practical}, and the successive nonnegative projection algorithm (SNPA)~\citep{gillis2014successive}.
+These deterministically robust algorithms guarantee that, in the presence of noise, the vertices are recovered, up to some error bounds that depend on the noise level and the conditioning of $W$; see \cref{sec:spa} for such a result for SPA.
 We refer the interested reader to~\cite[Chapter 7]{gillis2020book} for a detailed discussion and comparison of these algorithms.

-In the following, we describe in more detail VCA and SPA that will be instrumental in proposing our new algorithms, smoothed VCA in Section~\ref{sec:svca} and smoothed SPA in Section~\ref{sec:sspa}.
+In the following, we describe in more detail VCA and SPA that will be instrumental in proposing our new algorithms, smoothed VCA in \cref{sec:svca} and smoothed SPA in \cref{sec:sspa}.